janus-idp/helm-backstage/charts/backstage/README.md

 This chart offers a drop-in replacement for the `Ingress` resource already provided by the upstream chart via an OpenShift `Route`.

 OpenShift routes are enabled by default.
-In order to use the chart without it, please switch to the `Ingress` resource via `upstream.ingress` values.
+In order to use the chart without it, please set `route.enabled` to `false` and switch to the `Ingress` resource via `upstream.ingress` values.

-Routes can be further configured via the `route` value.
+Routes can be further configured via the `route` field.

-By default, the chart expects you to expose Backstage via the autogenerated hostname.
-To provide Backstage pod with the right context, please adjust following value:
+By default, the chart expects you to expose Backstage via the autogenerated hostname, which is automatically obtained from the OpenShift Ingress Configurations.

+To manually provide the Backstage pod with the right context, please add the following value:

 ```yaml
 # values.yaml